 I had plans for after our kids moved out.
 My wife and I planned to move to the Mediterranean where I would continue working my current job remotely.
 Then a new group of execs decided they want employees in the office.

 I loved seeing my friends in the office daily.
-Most are good with my attempts at making everything fun, and most help in that.
-I just wanted beach more.
+Most are good with my attempts at making everything fun, and most help me make work fun.
+I just wanted to roam more.

 Then my friends got laid off.

 I had other friends, and I’ve made new ones.
 There’s just no getting comfortable.